 Alec Salt

-Alec Salt is currently the Director of Cochlear Pharmacokinetics at Turner Scientific, a group in Jacksonville, Illinois specializing in studies of the inner ear, including drug pharmacokinetics.
+Alec Salt is currently the Director of Cochlear Pharmacokinetics at Turner Scientific, a CRO in Jacksonville, Illinois specializing in studies of the inner ear including drug pharmacokinetics.
 Our goal at Turner is to provide guidance and support to anyone in the field trying to bring an inner ear therapeutic to market.

 Previously, Alec Salt was a Professor in the Department of Otolaryngology, Washington University Medical School in St Louis for over 37 years.
-He was funded continuously by NIH for 29 years for the grant "Inner Ear Fluid Interactions", in addition to numerous other grants and contracts.
-In September 2021 his position there ended as a result of his failure to comply with their Covid vaccine mandate.
-As a result, the entire Salt lab and the contracts that supported it at Wash U were moved to Turner.
+He was funded continuously by NIH for 29 years for the grant "Inner Ear Fluid Interactions", in addition to numerous other grants and industry contracts.
+In September 2021 his position was terminated as a result of his refusal to comply with the Wash U Covid vaccine mandate.
+As a result, the entire Salt lab and the corporate contracts that supported it at Wash U were moved to Turner.
+In retrospect (now over two years later) moving to Turner Scientific was one of the best decisions I have ever made.
+Very happy and no regrets.

 This link is to Alec Salt's Current List of Publications from NCBI